MInD-Laboratory/MATB-Workload-Classification-Facial-Pose-Data/ecg/README.md

 ## Notes

 - ECG data is processed at the original sampling rate (250 Hz)
-- HRV features are computed from the entire session (no windowing by default)
+- HRV features are computed from 60-second windows with 50% overlap (30-second step)
-- Frequency domain features require at least 2-5 minutes of clean data
+- Each 480-second session generates approximately 15 windowed feature records
+- Time-domain features work well with 60-second windows
+- Frequency-domain features are limited by window duration (VLF analysis requires longer windows)
+- Non-linear features (e.g., DFA_alpha2) may not be calculable for short windows and will be omitted
 - R-peak correction (Kubios method) is essential for accurate HRV metrics
 - Missing or ectopic beats are automatically corrected in feature extraction
+- Windowed format ensures consistency with pose and eye tracking pipelines for multimodal analysis
-- Output files are compatible with random forest modeling pipeline used for pose data
+- Output files are compatible with random forest modeling pipeline used across all modalities
-- For windowed HRV analysis, modify `ecg_feature_extraction()` to process overlapping segments

 ## References